brianlinUM/youtube-timestamps/README.md

 - `./scripts`: contains shell utility scripts.
 - `./Changelog.md`: Lists history of versions.
 - `./Plans.md`: Lists work-in-progress plans for upcoming release.
+- `./componentHierarchy.txt`: Outlines how vue components are arranged in this project.

 ## Installation
 To install the chrome extension to the browser *without* building, find the latest release on github: https://github.com/brianlinUM/youtube-timestamps/releases, and from assets download and unzip the `dist-v*.zip`.
 Then, enable *Developer Mode* in `chrome://extensions/`.
 "Load unpacked" from `dist-v*/`, which contains `manifest.json`.